gatsbyjs/gatsby-ja/docs/contributing/setting-up-your-local-dev-environment.md

   - To run tests for a single package you can run: `yarn jest <package-name>`.
   - To run a single test file you can run: `yarn jest <file-path>`.

-### Commits and pull requests
+### Commits and Pull Requests

 - Commit and push to your fork.
-- Create a pull request from your branch.
+- Create a Pull Request from your branch.

 ### Sync your fork